nikolaushuber/opeg/README.md

 - ~~Bootstrap the grammar parser~~
 - ~~Include convenience operators like ?, +, *~~
+- ~~Add support for left recursion~~ (Direct left recursion supported)
-- Add support for left recursion
+- Add detection and warning for other types of left recursion (or eventually support other types)
 - Evaluate performance against [menhir]
 - Try and see if we can use OCaml's Lazy module instead of hashtables
 - Tune initial hashtable size